gvwilson/sensibleadventures/misc/bear-02.md

 One of them looked up as the cloud's shadow fell across his face.
 Noxy had just enough time to recognize Muddh before the skinny man shouted.
-The smuggler next to him twisted around in his saddle and aimed his bow at Cloak.
+The smuggler next to him twisted around in his saddle and aimed his bow at Charger.
 Noxy jerked her head back.
 The arrow went *sfffft!* through the air.

 "Go!
 Go!" she mind-shouted at the cloud.
 Another arrow shot past the